davrot/pytutorial/pywavelet/README.md

 ## Building a frequency scale for the complex Morlet wavelet

 We don't want to waste computations power.
 Thus we want to put the frequency band for higher frequencies further away than for smaller frequencies.
-Thus we will use a $`2^{N \cdot Scale}`$ scale.
+Thus we will use a $2^{N \cdot Scale}$ scale.

 ```python
 import numpy as np